file.csv Alice,Data Scientist,122000 Bob,Engineer,77000 Ann,Manager,119000

 Method 1: Python’s CSV Module

-You can convert a list of lists to a CSV file in Python easily—by using the
+You can convert a list of tuples to a CSV file in Python easily—by using the

 csv library.
 This is the most customizable of all four methods.